Redistricting in Texas: Process

 The redistricting process begins with each decennial census, when the U.S. government provides detailed census tract data to the states, usually by March 1 of the first year of the decade.
 The Texas Legislative Council provides this census data to legislators, who then draw district boundaries in a computer program using this information.
 Legislators then pass these boundaries into law as they would any other bill.
 Redistricting bills for each state legislative chamber typically originate in their respective chambers.
 If state legislative boundaries are not enacted by the legislature during the regular session, the Legislative Redistricting Board, consisting of the lieutenant governor, speaker of the House, attorney general, comptroller, and land commissioner, will pass its own plan, not subject to the governor's veto.

 The legislature may alter the maps it passes later in the decade through mid-decade redistricting.
-This may occur in response to judicial action against the legislature's previously passed maps or to gain political advantage through gerrymandering, as was the case in 2003 after Republicans took full control of the Texas Legislature.
+This most often occurred in response to judicial action against the legislature's previously passed maps.
+More recently, the state's congressional maps have been altered mid-decade voluntarily to gain political advantage through gerrymandering.
+This took place in 2003 after Republicans took full control of the Texas Legislature, as well as in 2025 at the behest of Republican President Donald Trump.

+Partisan control

+All levers of Texas's redistricting process are fully controlled by the Republican Party, who hold a government trifecta as well as every office on the state's backup legislative redistricting board.